 - If you are a Michigan resident, take the SAT test before December of your senior year in high school and arrange to send scores to the State of Michigan for Michigan Competitive Scholarship consideration.
 High school counselors have information about test dates.

-Grade Point Average (GPA): A student who has been enrolled for three terms of study (first-year) must have achieved a minimum cumulative GPA of 1.67 by the end of the first academic year.
-At the end of the second year, and each year thereafter, the cumulative GPA must be 2.0* (“C” average) or above.
+- Maintain a minimum cumulative Grade Point Average (GPA): A student who has been enrolled for three terms of study (first-year) must have achieved a minimum cumulative GPA of 1.67 by the end of the first academic year regardless of enrollment level.
+At the end of the second year (enrolled for 4 quarters or more), and each year thereafter, the cumulative GPA must be 2.0 (“C” average) regardless of enrollment level.
+Grades are reviewed after Spring Term.
 Remedial coursework is not offered at Kalamazoo College and therefore will not be included in this assessment.

-Failure to meet these standards will result in the student being denied scholarships and financial aid for the next term of enrollment.
-A student whose financial aid eligibility is cancelled because of a deficient cumulative GPA and/or pace may file an appeal and be granted an additional term under the status of “probation” at which time the student must meet the standards established for success.
-Refer to the section “Appealing Cancellation of Financial Aid” for information about how to appeal.
+Failure to meet any of these standards will result in the student being denied scholarships and financial aid for the next term of enrollment.
+A student whose financial aid eligibility is cancelled because of a deficient cumulative GPA and/or pace may file an appeal and be granted one additional term under the status of “probation” at which time the student must meet the standards established for success.
+Refer to the section “SAP Monitoring and Appeals” for information about how to appeal.

 Note: Since Kalamazoo College students primarily attend at full-time status, the standards within this policy are established for full-time enrollment.
 All standards, however, function properly in the occasional term in which a student is not enrolled for three courses.

 If a student elects to double major or change majors, then all classes previously taken will count towards Satisfactory Academic Progress.